LightForm-group/MAUD-batch-analysis/README.md

 3. `python_notebooks/MAUD Batch Mode Analysis - Minimise Error.ipynb` A notebook for minimising the error of the Rietveld refinement in MAUD, by testing different refinement iterations.

-*Note, the `example-data/` and `example-analysis/` folders contain instuctions for downloading data that can be used as an example analysis, but a clear external file structure should be setup to support the analysis of large synchrotron datasets.*
+*Note, the `data/`, `analysis/` and `results/` folders contain instructions for downloading data that can be used as an example analysis, but a clear external file structure should be setup to support the analysis of large synchrotron datasets.*

 Installation and Virtual Environment Setup
 -----------